naimishamanikonda/visualization/README.md

 In December 2007, the national unemployment rate was 5.0 percent, and it had been at or below that rate for the previous 30 months.
 At the end of the recession, in June 2009, it was 9.5 percent. run the link bellow to get the visualization
 [online demo](https://naimishamanikonda.github.io/combined.html).
 ###sources
-The data used in the project haas been obtained from beaurae of labor statistics
+The data used in the project has been obtained from bureau of labor statistics